AttractiveDog/Vext-RAG/EMAIL_API_DOCS.md

 ```

 ### Required Fields
+- `userID`: User identifier for data isolation (must be a non-empty string)
 - `email_id`: Unique identifier for the email
 - `sender_email`: Valid email address of the sender
 - `receiver_emails`: Array of recipient email addresses (or single string)